MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-positional-consistency.md

 ms.reviewer: v-brycho
 ---

-# Things that can affect accuracy when anchoring a guide with the Dynamics 365 Guides PC app
+# Improve positional accuracy of holograms in Dynamics 365 Guides PC app

-This article describes various things that can affect accuracy when anchoring a guide with the Microsoft [Dynamics 365 Guides PC app](pc-app-anchor.md).
+This article describes several things that can do to improve positional accuracy of holograms in Microsoft Dynamics 365 Guides.

 > [!IMPORTANT]
 > In addition to the suggestions in this article, make sure to also review best practices for each type of anchor: